Apt-Intel/creds-api-backend/Docs/API Documentation.md

 | `type`               | String  | No       | Search type: `"strict"` (default) or `"all"`.                                  |
 |                      |         |          | - `"strict"`: Searches in the `"Employee"` array.                              |
 |                      |         |          | - `"all"`: Searches in the `"Emails"` array.                                   |

+#### Input Validation

+- `domain`: Must be a valid domain name (sanitized internally).
+- Other parameters: Same as mail search endpoint.

 #### Example Request